linode/docs/docs/kubernetes/deploy-and-manage-kubernetes-certificates-with-cert-manager/index.md

 ### Issuers and ClusterIssuers

 Certificate creation begins at the `Issuers` and `ClusterIssuers` resources that represent certificate authorities and are able to generate signed certificates using a specific issuer `type`.
-An issuer `type` represents the method that will be used to create your certificate, such as `SelfSigned` for a [Self-Signed Certificate](/docs/security/ssl/create-a-self-signed-tls-certificate/) and `ACME` for requests for certificates from ACME servers, typically used by tools like [Let's Encrypt](https://letsencrypt.org/).
-A full list of supported issuer types can be found in [Cert-Manager's Documentation](https://cert-manager.io/docs/configuration/).
+An issuer `type` represents the method used to create your certificate, such as `SelfSigned` for a [Self-Signed Certificate](/docs/security/ssl/create-a-self-signed-tls-certificate/) and `ACME` for requests for certificates from ACME servers, typically used by tools like [Let's Encrypt](https://letsencrypt.org/).
+A full list of supported issuer types is listes in [Cert-Manager's Documentation](https://cert-manager.io/docs/configuration/).

 While `Issuers` resources are only able to create certificates in the namespace they were created in, `ClusterIssuers` can create certificates for all namespaces.
+This guide provides an example that demonstrates how `ClusterIssuers` creates certificates for all namespaces in the cluster.

 ### Certificates and CertificateRequests

-Although Issuers are responsible for defining the method used to create a certificate, a `Certificate` resource must also be created to define how a certificate will be renewed and kept up to date.
+Although Issuers are responsible for defining the method used to create a certificate, a `Certificate` resource must also be created to define how a certificate is renewed and kept up to date.

-Once a `Certificate` resource is created, changed, or a certificate referenced needs renewal, cert-manager will create a corresponding `CertificateRequest` resource, created by cert-manager which contains the base64 encoded string of an `x509` certificate request (CSR).
-Additionally, if successful, it will contain the signed certificate where one is successfully returned and cause the `Ready` condition to be updated with a status of `True`.
+After a `Certificate` resource is created, changed, or a certificate referenced needs renewal, cert-manager creates a corresponding `CertificateRequest` resource, which contains the base64 encoded string of an `x509` certificate request (CSR).
+Additionally, if successful, it contains the signed certificate where one is successfully returned and updates the `Ready` condition status to `True`.

 {{< note >}}
-A `CertificateRequest` resource is not designed to be interacted with directly by a user, and instead is utilized through controllers or similar methods where needed.
+A `CertificateRequest` resource is not designed to interact with a user directly, and instead is utilized through controllers or similar methods where needed.
 {{< /note >}}

 ### ACME Orders and Challenges